LordK1/Trakt.tv/README.md

 #Trakt.tv
 This project contains case study challenge for Software Engineer (Android) role of Trivago GmbH.
+Notice : to see some DataBinding Architecture version of project just checkout into mvp branch !!!

 ##Tasks:
 - Connect with [Trakt.tv](http://docs.trakt.apiary.io/)